 Season Summary: 1975

 The signing of Footscray legend Ted Whitten (321 games & 360 goals) saw a renewed optimism among all involved with the Club and promised to be a turning point for a club starved of success in recent seasons.
-Colin Boyd from Footscray also joined Williamstown, along with Mark Cross, Robert Fox, Frank Pocevina and Michael Kelly.
+Colin Boyd from Footscray also joined Williamstown, along with an 18 year-old Mark Cross, Robert Fox, Frank Pocevina and Michael Kelly.
 Les Stillman was appointed captain and the third new President in three years, Tony Arceri, father of Williamstown and League footballer Mark Arceri, took on the role.

 The season was not off to a great start with wins hard to come by.
 A five-goal defeat at home against Coburg in round one was followed by a seven-goal win at Oakleigh (Fox 5 goals), but then big losses to Geelong West (83 points), Dandenong (63 points) and Port Melbourne (109 points) left the Seagulls on the bottom of the ladder with a percentage of 65.9.
 A five-point win at home against Sandringham in round 6 lifted the Club off the bottom, but then further losses to Caulfield, Prahran and Preston soon had the 'Town back in last place. and after 12 rounds Williamstown had just the two wins, ten losses and a percentage of 70.